-The Company CCO shall review the reports referenced hereunder and shall determine whether the policies established in this 1940 Act Code of Ethics have been violated, and what sanctions, if any, should be imposed on the violator.
+The CCO of the Company shall review the reports referenced hereunder and shall determine whether the policies established in sections IV and V of this 1940 Act Code of Ethics have been violated, and what sanctions, if any, should be imposed on the violator.
 Sanctions include but are not limited to a letter of censure, suspension or termination of the employment of the violator, or the unwinding of the transaction and the disgorgement of any profits.